bredelings/BAli-Phy/TODO/DependentEdgeFix.md

 `EdgeContingency`.

 Keep `used_changeable` only for classifying the operation reduction and for selecting its creator step.
-Update comments in `args.H`, `evaluate.cc`, and affected builtins so none describe execution order as the source of dependent edge ownership.
+Update comments in `args.hh`, `evaluate.cc`, and affected builtins so none describe execution order as the source of dependent edge ownership.
 After the removal, require that the same `rg` search over all of `src` returns no matches.